Karl G. Hill, Ph.D.

 Ever since working as a teacher in Zaire in the late 1970's, I have sought to understand the optimal conditions for development.

 Prior to working at the University of Washington's Social Development Research Group, I focused on prosocial development, cognitive development, motivation, and the qualitative aspects of performance.
-While at Brandeis University and Wellesley College, I adopted a systems-oriented, social-developmental, life-span approach.
+While at Brandeis University and Wellesley College, I adopted a systems-oriented, bio-psycho-social, life-span approach.

 Finally, we have undertaken a study to examine gene-environment interplay (correlation and interaction) in the development of alcohol, tobacco and other drug abuse and dependence (Gene-Environment Interplay in the Development of Drug Abuse and Comorbid Problems; Principal Investigator - R01; National Institute on Drug Abuse, grant #DA024411).
 This new research endeavor is being developed through a multidisciplinary team in collaboration with Matt McGue and William Iacono and others at the Minnesota Center for Twin and Family Research.
 The addition of genotype data to the extensive longitudinal person and environment data existing in the SSDP panel, in a study guided by the Social Development Model, will provide new information about genetic and environmental interplay in the initiation and development of drug use and dependence and related health problems.